Pseudoholomorphic Quilts: Invariants for quilted surfaces

-To achieve transversality we can work with almost complex structures on each patch of the quilt.
-They are fixed (and only $t$-dependent) on the strip-like ends, but can vary freely on the rest of each patch.
+To achieve transversality we have to work with Hamiltonian perturbations rather than variations of the almost complex structure on each patch of the quilt, since we cannot a priori exclude constant patches.
+The Hamiltonian perturbations are fixed (and only $t$-dependent) on the strip-like ends, but can vary freely on the rest of each patch.
 By unique continuation on the ends, each element in the cokernel must be nonzero somewhere in the complement of the strip-like ends.
-This can be excluded by an appropriate variation of the almost complex structure on this complement, given by the Sard-Smale theorem from a transverse universal moduli space.
+This can be excluded by an appropriate variation of the Hamiltonian perturbation on this complement, given by the Sard-Smale theorem from a transverse universal moduli space.

-The gluing construction, which shows the reverse inclusion in (c), is local near each quilted end in the sense that it uses only the non-degeneracy of operator on the neck and the regularity of the linearized operators for the Floer trajectories, which hold by the choice of the perturbation data.
+The gluing construction, which shows the reverse inclusion in (c), is local near each quilted end in the sense that it uses only the non-degeneracy of operator on the neck and the regularity of the linearized operators for the Floer trajectories, which hold by the choice of the perturbation data. \end{proof}